How Joe Biden Plans to Transform Education

 Biden envisions an educational support system that strengthens social health services at schools and transforms them into community hubs.
-He plans to increase spending for schools and colleges that serve low-income students, but emphasizes the importance of vocational training and alternative educational pathways over making college free for all.
+As president, he plans to increase spending for schools and colleges that serve low-income students, but emphasizes the importance of vocational training and alternative educational pathways over making college free for all.

 Biden proposes a more moderate education policy, with plans to increase spending for schools that serve low-income students.

-Biden's plan for education stops short of the bolder promises made by Senators Bernie Sanders, Elizabeth Warren, and Kamala Harris.
-While Sanders looked to make college free for all and cancel the $1.6 trillion in outstanding student debt, Biden proposes free college for some and more lenient repayment plans.
+Biden's plan for education stops short of the bolder promises made by Senators Bernie Sanders and Elizabeth Warren and Vice President-elect Kamala Harris.
+While Sanders looked to make college free for all and cancel the $1.7 trillion in outstanding student debt, Biden proposes free college for some and more lenient repayment plans.

 Biden's more moderate education policy stands out for its emphasis on teachers.
-The former vice president unveiled his policy at a teachers union event last May on the heels of teacher strikes and President Donald Trump's polarizing appointment of Secretary of Education Betsy DeVos.
+The president-elect unveiled his policy at a teachers union event last May on the heels of teacher strikes and President Donald Trump's polarizing appointment of Secretary of Education Betsy DeVos.

 When asked about his idea of the right candidate to replace DeVos, Biden responded, "[S]omeone who has actually been in the classroom."

 Voter Registration Tools

 - Get Your Absentee Ballot (Also Called Vote-By-Mail)

 Overview of Joe Biden's Education Policy

 Biden's education policy offers a detailed plan for improving teacher pay and working conditions.
 Specifically, the president-elect promises to triple funding to K-12 schools that serve low-income students (from about $16 billion per year to $48 billion) and will require that money to initially go to teachers.